-Many experts agree that as little as 100 grams of onion are all that’s necessary to trigger an untoward reaction in your dog, ultimately leading to bouts of anemia.
+Many experts agree that as little as 100 grams of onion is all that’s necessary to trigger an untoward reaction in your dog, ultimately leading to bouts of anemia.

 While remaining calm, take the relevant steps to make sure your pet comes through this problem in one piece.

 What happens when your dog eats an onion

 Onions at least have some natural warning signs to animals that they’re not to be messed with, such as their strong odor and overwhelming flavor, especially if eaten alone.